GenericConfluent/GenericConfluent.github.io/content/blog/blender-portal.md

 That's fine though since a ray tracer is more suited to portal rendering than a rasterizer (EEVEE).

-and I
-personally found it to be quite helpful.
-In particular the info about the need for a normal correction to offset the rays slightly from the portal surface so they don't end up jumping back through the portal was particularly helpful (that would have taken me awhile to figure out).

-The shader the tutorial provides does this suboptimally since it computes the rotation for every single ray (which probably adds up).
-The corrective normal computation in the shader is also unnecessary since it is uniform across a portals face (Blender or whatever it uses for shader compilation may be able to cache it out through some advanced magic, but I'll cache it in an attribute to guarantee that happens).

 ## Important Nodes
 ### Ray Portal BSDF
 This is a shader that lets you arbitrarily set the direction and position of a ray that hits the shaded object.
 If you don't supply a direction or position it will not be changed.
 A Ray Portal BSDF without supplied `Position` or `Direction` is equivalent to a Transparent BSDF.

 ### Geometry

-`Position`: Place the ray hit on the surface of the object.
+`Position`: Place the ray hit on the surface of the object (world space).

 `Normal`: Surface normal at the hit position.
+(Normalized)

-`Incoming`: A vector (normalized I think) that points towards the viewer (active camera in renders, and viewport camera in viewport).
+`Incoming`: A vector that points towards the direction the ray came from.
+(Normalized)

 {{ img(id="/blog/blender-portal/vector-overview-light.png") }}

 ### Object Info
-`Location` here is the position of the object origin.
+`Location` here is the position of the object origin. (world space)

 `Rotation` is of course the rotation of the object.
 The Blender UI presents rotations in euler format, but they are internally stored as quaternions (hence